For the last 18 years, I’ve been answering the multitude of questions for do-it-your-selfers and…

 It's Easier Than You Think To Seal Your Pavers

-I’ve been dealing with the question of how to seal pavers for the last 18 years.
+After 18 years of dealing with the question of how to seal pavers the right way, my best recommendations are as follows:

 - Spray apply rather than roller apply.

 - Use water based sealers rather than solvent based.

 - Use urethane sealers rather than acrylic sealers.

 Let’s expand on these 3 guidelines a little further.
 (And here’s a quick video to show you what we mean.)

 While roller applying a sealer is easier than spraying, roller application does not work as well on pavers compared to something like concrete.

 The biggest drawback when rolling sealer on brick pavers is that the roller can pick up the joint sand and roll it over the top of the brick paver surface.
 This is especially true if the joints are wide.
 Furthermore, the amount of sealer that soaks into the sand joints is difficult to control when rolling.